_Conductors – Martinon

 I don’t think I’ve ever played an original or a Victrola reissue that didn’t sound better, and that means that the best grade to give Classic’s pressing is probably a D for below average.

-The Classic Records pressing can currently be found on the TAS list, but we don’t think it has any business being there.
+The Classic Records pressing can currently be found on the TAS list, but we don’t think it has any business being there, along with a great many others, far more than we could ever find the time to play and review.

 (more…)